rhysbrooks1/CS321-002-s25-team-09/README.md

 <hr/>

 ## 1. Introduction
 In this Cybersecurity assignment, we will analyze server log files to better understand patterns in the network traffic.
-We will look and analyze patterns, activities, and operations within a system's server and house the corresponding data using BTrees.
+For example, this can help us determine what locations do attacks most often originate from, what times are the most common for attacks, among other possible insights.
+We will look and analyze patterns, activities, and operations within a system's server and then store the corresponding data using multiple BTrees (separate BTrees for different patterns).

 The amount of data that we have can be very large and any data structure is not likely to fit in memory.
-Hence BTrees is a good choice for the task at hand.
-We will then store our findings fromthe various BTrees into a single SQL database and analyze its results for patterns and specific activities.
+Hence, BTrees are a good choice for the task at hand.
+We will then store our findings from the various BTrees into a single SQL database and analyze its results for patterns and specific activities.

 ## 2. Background